Effects of the Covid-19 Pandemic on Different Sectors in Turkey

 Media

-A higher increase was observed in traditional media channels offering written and visual content compared to social media platforms.
-The increase in interaction in television channels was greater than that in newspapers.
+Traditional media channels offering written and visual content saw a higher increase compared to social media platforms.
+The increase in interactions on television channels was greater than that of newspapers.

 Internet TV